 Jimmer Fredette opens up about NBA career and 3x3 Olympic dreams

 Jimmer Fredette has seen success in so many different seasons of life, from the "JimmerMania" days of college basketball superstardom at BYU, to his time in the NBA, and international career in Shanghai.
-Now, at 34-years-old, Fredette is chasing a new dream - the Paris 2024 Olympics, where 3x3 basketball returns to the world's biggest stage for the second time.
+Now, at 35-years-old, Fredette is chasing a new dream - the Paris 2024 Olympics, where 3x3 basketball returns to the world's biggest stage for the second time.

 The Glens Falls, NY native was part of the U.S. men's team that took the silver at the 2023 FIBA 3x3 World Cup this summer in Vienna, Austria.
+Fredette and the other three members of that silver medal World Cup-winning team—Canyon Barry (Colorado Springs, CO), Kareem Maddox (Los Angeles, LA), and Dylan Travis (Omaha, NE)—were officially named to USA basketball’s four-man Olympic roster for the 2024 Paris Games this week.

-Fredette reflects on some of the monumental moments in his career, how he's learned to be a more confident person on and off the court, and opens up about why he feels the most like himself at this stage of his life, in the conversation below.
+In a conversation with NBC Sports last summer, Fredette reflected on some of the monumental moments in his career, how he's learned to be a more confident person on and off the court, and opened up about why he feels the most like himself at this stage of his life.

 *This interview has been edited for length and clarity.